Plan Your Day

 Tuck Fest is free to attend.
 To enjoy music, spectate any race or competition, participate in clinics and land-based yoga, or peruse vendor village, the only thing you will need to pay is standard parking fees (on-site parking is $6 per day for cars and motorcycles; $18 per day for vans, RVs, and buses).

-If private bathrooms, a private bar, and catered meals are your speed, join us for Terrace Access for a premiere view of the live music and festivities.
+If catered meals, a private bar, and private bathrooms are more your speed, contact Group Sales at (704) 391-3900 x116 to rent the Terrace for a premiere view of the live music and festivities.